Accessibility and Support

 Is located directly across from Henry Kock’s Bike Lot.
 Scan the QR code to complete the Hillside survey online for a chance to win the Ultimate Hillside 2023 Weekend Package!

 Is located at the Information Booth.
 After the festival, items will be moved to the Hillside Office at 341 Woolwich St, Guelph.
 Items will be kept for a month and then donated if unclaimed.

 Pick up your favourite performers’ latest CDs, books, T-shirts, and more!
-This is also where you can purchase Hillside merch–t-shirts, water bottles, and sweatshirts to name a few.
+This is also where you can purchase Hillside merch—t-shirts, water bottles, hats, and sweatshirts, to name a few.
 Located across from the Information Booth.

 Download our festival program app to see the schedule and add shows to your favourites to get notified when they start.